 During his time in Chambers, Jamie has built up a practice embracing professional liability work, insurance matters and commercial dispute resolution.
 In all that he does, Jamie brings a meticulous eye for detail and a complete commitment to the cause.
 He prides himself of being “a good team player” and, whilst mindful of the need to see matters from a commercial perspective, he is not afraid to take decisive action and to stick to his guns.

-Jamie is a committee member of the Professional Negligence Bar Association and a member of the Chancery Bar Association and the London Common Law & Commercial Bar Association and the British Insurance Law Association.
+Jamie is a committee member of the Professional Negligence Bar Association and a member of the Chancery Bar Association, London Common Law & Commercial Bar Association and the British Insurance Law Association.